 Unit 3, Structuring for Effective Strategy.
 This Unit outlines how organisations design and structure for effective strategy outcomes.
 It concentrates on the alignment between structure and strategy and insights on the challenges that design holds for bringing about strategy initiatives.
 It further prompts critical insights into convention on what well-designed organisations mean for strategy.

 Unit 4, Strategists and Agency: Effecting Strategic Transformation.
 In this Unit, we consider the role of those effecting strategy - the place and role of strategists, who are the agents who craft and then lead implementation.
-Considering ways how strategy is translated throughout the organisation it identifies common issues to do with strategic renewal and change agency, as well as some of the alignment risks that come with leading the strategy process.
+Considering ways in which strategy is translated throughout the organisation, it identifies common issues to do with strategic renewal and change agency, as well as some of the alignment risks that come with leading the strategy process.

 Unit 7, Talent: Aligning Human Capital with Strategy.
-How organisations manage, enhance, and deploy their people in bringing about strategy implementation, considering its alignment with strategic priorities and capabilities.
+This Unit considers how organisations manage, enhance, and deploy their people in bringing about strategy implementation, considering its alignment with strategic priorities and capabilities.
 Connecting effective strategy implementation with talent management, it considers how to translate human capital into strategies for performance, as well as the placement of people as strategic assets in guiding implementation.

 Unit 9, Strategy Killing Business: Achieving Sustained Strategic Effectiveness.
-In this Unit, we concentrate on sustained strategic effectiveness, with a critical insight into what "winning" means for implementation (and its associated risks).
-The Unit recasts how organisations relate implementation to strategic learning and understanding, relating strategy to knowledge and micro, behavioral perspectives on organising.
+In this Unit, we concentrate on sustained strategic effectiveness, with a critical insight into what 'winning' means for implementation (and its associated risks).
+The Unit recasts how organisations relate implementation to strategic learning and understanding, relating strategy to knowledge and micro, behavioural perspectives on organising.

 Unit 10, Mindset on Strategy and Purpose.
-The final Unit focuses on the purpose of strategy, guiding a conversation on the processes, cognitive biases, behavior, and tools that we invoke that then shape the strategy of a firm.
+The final Unit focuses on the purpose of strategy, guiding a conversation on the processes, cognitive biases, behaviour, and tools that we invoke that then shape the strategy of a firm.
 By highlighting the value in constantly questioning the strategic path adopted, it considers some of the features used to make decisions on reframing a strategy, or questioning the strategy adopted.
-It is a Unit meant to prompt your thinking about convention and expectations.
+This Unit is intended to prompt your thinking about convention and expectations.